KanishkaMishra10/Python-For-Data-Science-Course/README.md

 * Used Python APIs such as IBM Watson Speech to text and Language Translator
 * Used Python REST APIs and HTTP Requests to understand the communication of Client and Servers, various methods such as Get,Post were explored.
 * Using the HTTP Requests, resouces available over web such as images were used as data.
-* Explored the Web Scrapping using python
+* Explored the Web Scrapping using python:
+        * Made use of Beautiful Soup and Pandas to extract contents of websites and transform the raw data.
+        * A combination of HTML and Python libraries help in deducing insights from the information available over the web.